Bulk carrier: Machinery

 The engine room on a bulk carrier is usually near the stern, under the superstructure.
 Larger bulk carriers, from Handymax up, usually have a single two-stroke low-speed crosshead diesel engine directly coupled to a fixed-pitch propeller.
 Electricity is produced by auxiliary generators and/or an alternator coupled to the propeller shaft.
 On the smaller bulk carriers, one or two four-stroke diesels are used to turn either a fixed or controllable-pitch propeller via a reduction gearbox, which may also incorporate an output for an alternator.
 The average design ship speed for bulk carriers of Handysize and above is 13.5–15 kn.
 The propeller speed is relatively low, at about 90 revolutions per minute, although it depends on the size of the propeller.

 As a result of the 1973 oil crisis, the 1979 energy crisis, and the resulting rise in oil prices, experimental designs using coal to fuel ships were tested in the late 1970s and early 1980s.
-The Australian National Lines (ANL) constructed two 74,700-ton coal-burner ships called River Boyne and River Embely. along with two constructed by TNT called TNT Capricornia and TNT Capentaria and renamed Fitzroy River and Endeavor River.
+The Australian National Lines (ANL) constructed two 74,700-ton coal-burner ships called River Boyne and River Embely, along with two constructed by TNT called TNT Capricornia and TNT Carpentaria and renamed Fitzroy River and Endeavor River.
 These ships were financially effective for the duration of their lives, and their steam engines were able to generate a shaft-power of 19000 hp.
 This strategy gave an interesting advantage to carriers of bauxite and similar fuel cargoes, but suffered from poor engine yield compared to higher maintenance cost and efficient modern diesels, maintenance problems due to the supply of ungraded coal, and high initial costs.